Add a carrier account

 Real-time status updates

-How shipment status (picked up, in transit, delivered) flows from the carrier back to Carriyo varies.
-Each carrier card above has a badge showing which path applies:
+How shipment status (picked up, in transit, delivered) flows from the carrier back to Carriyo varies by carrier — each carrier's own setup page calls out which of these applies:

 Carriyo registers the webhook automatically when the account is created.
 Nothing for you to do.